cloudnative-pg/plugin-barman-cloud/web/docs/resource-name-migration.md

 removing anything.
 :::

-**Only proceed if you've verified these resources belong to the barman plugin (see warning above).**
+**Only proceed if you've verified these resources belong to the Barman Cloud plugin (see warning above).**

 For each resource below, first verify it belongs to barman, then delete it: